apache/druid/docs/querying/datasource.md

 <o1> [ INNER | LEFT [OUTER] ] JOIN <o2> ON <condition>
 ```

-Any condition is accepted, but only certain kinds of conditions execute as part of a native join.
-To execute efficiently
+Any condition is accepted, but only certain kinds of conditions execute efficiently
-as part of a native join, a condition must be a single clause like the following, or an `AND` of clauses involving at
+as a native join.
+The condition must be a single clause like the following, or an `AND` of clauses involving at
-lease one of the following:
+least one of the following:

 - Equality between fields of the same type on each side, like `t1 JOIN t2 ON t1.x = t2.x`.
 - Equality between a function call on one side, and a field on the other side, like `t1 JOIN t2 ON LOWER(t1.x) = t2.x`.